nuagenetworks/nuage-metroae-config/Documentation/CONFIG.md

 ## Features Supported by MetroAE Config

 MetroAE Config will provide support for a growing list of VSD features.
-You can find a list of the current features supported by referring to [MetroAE Feature Documentation](../standard-templates/documentation/README.md).
+You can find a list of the current features supported by referring to [MetroAE Config Feature Documentation](../standard-templates/documentation/README.md).

 ## Feature Samples